-University of the People recognizes and accepts its obligations under the Americans with Disabilities Act of 1990 (as amended), and Section 504 of the Rehabilitation Act of 1973 (as amended), requiring the University to provide reasonable accommodations to qualified disabled students in its educational programs.
+University of the People recognizes and accepts its obligations to provide reasonable accommodations to qualified disabled students in its educational programs.

 Applicants with questions about disability accommodations should confer with their Admissions Advisor.

 Students accepted to the University with a disability requiring reasonable academic accommodations may submit a Disability Accommodation application to their Program Advisors and it will be directed to the Disability Services Committee.
 Students will receive written notification by the Office of Student Services of accommodations offered and/or denied within six weeks.